cysec-notes/cybersecurity-journey/README.md

 # Cybersecurity Journey
+An ambitious computer engineering student who is actively building cybersecurity skills through both academic work and hands-on practice, with a strong focus on learning fundamentals and developing real-world technical abilities.

 This repository documents my ongoing journey in Cybersecurity fundamentals.
 It contains notes, hands-on lab exercises, and practice projects focused on building skills.

 ## 👤 About Me